fasten-project/LCV-CM/README.md

 This is the Python version of the License Compliance Verifier (LCV).

-LCV task is to establish if all the inbound licenses are compatible with the outbound or not, including a few special cases that will be matched as depending on the use case (DUC).
+LCV's task is to establish if all the inbound licenses are compatible with the outbound or not, including a few exceptional cases that will be matched depending on the use case (DUC).

-To perform the assessment it will check the Compatibility Matrix (CM) to retrieve compatibilities rules.
+To perform the assessment, it will check the Compatibility Matrix (CM) to retrieve compatibilities rules.

 LCV offers endpoints APIs to provide flag or verbose assessments.